SergeDeGuzman/Paper-Recyclability-Detection/README.md

 # Features

-•	Real-time Detection: Utilizes the OpenCV library to incorporate the usage of webcam.
+•	Real-time Detection: Uses the OpenCV library to integrate webcam functionality for real-time detection.

-•	Custom Dataset: Trained on a curated dataset of approximately 18,000 images (9,000 for each class), including a variety of paper types with recyclable and non-recyclable attributes.
+•	Custom Dataset: Trained on a dataset of 20,883 images, including augmented and null images.

-•	Achieved strong metrics such as mAP (Mean Average Precision) during evaluation.
+•	Strong Performance: Achieved excellent evaluation metrics, such as mAP (Mean Average Precision).

 # Dataset